 Ashford Works built Lot 3726 of 75 vehicles between November 1970 and August 1971.
 These were given the Telegraphic Code COV AB and were delivered in Freight Brown livery with the corporate BR Double Arrow.
 A yellow disc with the letters ABN in black was also applied to denote they were intended to be used on the Air Braked Network, which was a precursor to the more familiar Speedlink network of the late 1970?s & 1980?s.
 Vehicles 200250 - 200299 were fitted with a through Vacuum pipe, while vehicles 200300 - 200324 were Air brake only.After a gap of 3 years, during which production had switched to the COV CD design (available as the VCA pack: http://store.steampowered.com/app/326015/), Shildon Works built a further 100 vehicles to Lot 3840 which were Air braked only and delivered in the new Maroon livery.
 When coded under TOPS the first 50 vehicles of Lot 3726 were VBB, with the remaining 25 as VBA.
 Lot 3840 were incorrectly coded as VAA when new, but were later changed to the correct VBA.

 The COV AB 46t Vans Wagon Pack 02 for Train Simulator features:

 - Freight Brown, Maroon and Railfreight Flame Red & Grey liveries (with livery-correct auto-numbering)

 - Clean and weathered variations

-- Physics to recreate loaded as well as empty versions.
+- Physics to recreate loaded and empty versions.

-- Dynamically assigned works plate details, dependant on vehicle number
+- Dynamically assigned works plate details, dependant on the vehicle number

 - 4 random options of lettering applicable to each variation